-eCommerce professionals value the importance of personalization.
-Its use in eCommerce marketing makes customers more likely to buy from a retailer, increases conversion rates of product pages, and helps customers develop more positive feelings about a brand.
+Ecommerce professionals value the importance of personalization.
+Its use in digital marketing makes customers more likely to buy from a retailer.
+It also increases the conversion rates of product pages, and helps customers develop more positive feelings about a brand.

 However, personalization requires data to be effective.
 The more that you know about your customers, the more personalization you can inject into your website and communications with them.
 For many, making the effort isn’t the hurdle.
 Several solutions exist to help eCommerce companies speak to the individual.